WWE Rumors: Bray Wyatt’s Next Opponent May Have Been Changed Up Entirely

-At Crown Jewel, the WWE Universal Championship changed hands from Seth Rollins to Bray “The Fiend” Wyatt, and his next feud could be one of multiple superstars.
-No-one really knew what was going to happen as both of the major titles were on Friday Night SmackDown, but that situation has been settled.
-Now, there is a wide array of names who could step up and challenge for the title and it doesn’t seem as if WWE knows who they want against him either.
+At Crown Jewel, the WWE Universal Championship changed hands from Seth Rollins to Bray “The Fiend” Wyatt, and the new champion’s next feud could be with one of multiple superstars.
+Fans didn’t know what was going to happen after Crown Jewel, as both major titles were on Friday Night SmackDown, but that situation has been settled.
+Now, there is a wide array of names who could step up and challenge for the title and it doesn’t seem as if WWE knows yet who they want against The Fiend.

-Bray Wyatt and Seth Rollins had been feuding for quite some time, but the WWE Superstar Draft in October ended that and brand mixing.
-Wyatt has been kind of floating around as to who he may target next, but his actions show that he may have two names in mind.
+Bray Wyatt and Seth Rollins had been feuding for some time, but the WWE Superstar Draft in October ended that — and the rampant brand mixing.
+Wyatt has been hinting around as to who he may target next, but his actions show that he may have two names in mind.

-According to Wrestling Observer Newsletter, by way of Ringside News, a segment on last week’s SmackDown was set to begin Wyatt’s new feud.
-It was a segment of MizTV in which The Miz would step into a program to chase the WWE Universal Championship.
+According to Wrestling Observer Newsletter, by way of Ringside News, a segment on last week’s Friday Night SmackDown was set to begin Wyatt’s new feud.
+It was a segment of MizTV in which The Miz was to step into a program to chase the WWE Universal Championship.

 Even with that match scheduled, it appears as if WWE may be moving toward having Wyatt vs. Daniel Bryan as the next fight over the title.